After high school, not everyone wants to attend a four-year university.

-Trade school costs vary by program, but they generally cost much less than a traditional university degree because they offer cheaper tuition and take half the time that it takes to earn a bachelor's degree.
+Trade school costs vary by program, but they are generally more affordable than a traditional university degree because they offer cheaper tuition and require fewer classes to graduate.

 Trade students who can find an apprenticeship can get paid while receiving training.
 The Simple Dollar reports that the average trade school program costs $33,000, compared to $127,000 for the typical bachelor's degree.